GABA receptor selective ligands for pain & CNS disorders

 • Functionally selective – The novel compounds are functionally selective for the α6GABAARsubtypes

-• Safer/Less addictive – Compounds which are silent or nearly silent at the α1-and α5- receptor subtypes should demonstrate limited tolerance and less addictive effects
+• Safer/Less addictive – Compounds that are silent or nearly silent at the α1-and α5- receptor subtypes should demonstrate limited tolerance and less addictive effects.

 Intellectual Property